-where W (W≥B) is a constant that represents how much each party values winning the election, ei=1 if party i wins the election, 0 otherwise, si is the fraction of B that the party offers to voter j who can accept the offer (aj=1) or not (aj=0).
+where W (W≥B) is a constant that represents how much each party values winning the election, ei=1 if party i wins the election, 0 otherwise, and si is the fraction of B that the party offers to voter j who can accept the offer (aj=1) or not (aj=0).
 We study one version of this party-voter interaction, namely, when both parties make simultaneous offers to the voter, and voters decide whether to accept the offer or not.

-The timing of the game is as follows: at the beginning of the game n voters and two political parties are randomly located on their respective ideal points: voters along Γ, the “left-wing” candidate along {1,...,50}, and the “right-wing” candidate on {51,...,100}.
-All locations are public information, as well as every party’s budget B, the total number of voters (n) and the number of supporters of each party (nL and nR).
-In this game each party simultaneously decides whether to make a vote-buying offer to the voter.
-If a party decides to negotiate with the voter, privately offers the voter to buy his vote.
-Then the voter decides if to take the offer, or which one accept if he receives two offers.
+The timing of the game is as follows: at the beginning of the game, n voters and two political parties are randomly located on their respective ideal points: voters along Γ, the “left-wing” candidate along {1,...,50}, and the “right-wing” candidate on {51,...,100}.
+All locations are public information, as well as every party’s budget B, the total number of voters (n), and the number of supporters of each party (nL and nR).
+In this game, each party simultaneously decides whether to make a vote-buying offer to the voter.
+If a party decides to negotiate with the voter, the party privately offers the voter to buy his vote.
+Then the voter decides whether or not to take the offer, or which one to accept if he receives two offers.
 If he accepts an offer, he should vote for that candidate.

 Equilibrium

-In this case, both parties can offer certain amount in exchange for electoral support.
-Note that parties only have incentives to negotiate with a voter if he is the pivotal voter.
-That means that |nL-nR|≤1, and that voter i supports the ex-ante winner of the election (i∈max{nL,nR}).
+In this case, both parties can offer certain amounts in exchange for electoral support.
+Note that parties only have incentive to negotiate with a voter if he is the pivotal voter.
+That means that |nL-nR|≤1, and that voter i supports the ex ante winner of the election (i∈max{nL,nR}).
 The voter prefers the party closer to her ideal point.
 If both parties are located at the same distance, the voter is indifferent.
 Denote by i*∈{L,R} the preferred party of the voter, and -i* the other party.

-Note that, naturally, both parties want to make different offers.
-If the voter is pivotal, the less preferred party has incentives to offer him a certain amount m-i* such that the he perceives more utility voting for that party rather than voting for the opposite party, that is:
+Note that, naturally, both parties will want to make different offers.
+If the voter is pivotal, the less preferred party has incentive to offer him a certain amount m-i*, such that he perceives more utility voting for that party rather than voting for the opposite party, expressed as follows:

 m-i*≥D-|xi*-γi*|-D-|xi*-γ-i*|=|xi*-γ-i*|-|xi*-γi*|.

 Parties expect winning the election but have limited budgets.
 Hence, they want to win the election at a minimum cost.
-Given that |xi*-γ-i*|>|xi*-γi*|, it is more difficult to the opposite party incentivize to the voter to change its vote.
-If the opposite offer to the voter all its budget m-i*=B, the party i* may offer mi*=|xi*-γ-i*|-|xi*-γi*|+B and the voter is indifferent between both parties.
-Therefore, in equilibrium, the preferred party offers mi*=|xi*-γ-i*|-|xi*-γi*|+B, the opposite party offer m-i*=B and the voter accepts the offer of party i*
+Given that |xi*-γ-i*|>|xi*-γi*|, it is more difficult for the opposite party to incentivize the voter to change votes.
+If the opposite party offers to the voter all its budget m-i*=B, the party i* may offer mi*=|xi*-γ-i*|-|xi*-γi*|+B and the voter will end up indifferent to both parties.
+Therefore, in equilibrium, the preferred party offers mi*=|xi*-γ-i*|-|xi*-γi*|+B, the opposite party offers m-i*=B, and the voter accepts the offer of party i*.

 Experimental Design: Buying Votes in the Lab